 While you can snorkel and sun yourself here to your heart's content with nary a tout to disturb your peace, the best way to enjoy Lovina Beach takes place a little further out.
 Arrange a boating excursion to the waters off Lovina Beach at sunrise, and you'll find the area's most famous residents, dolphins cavorting in the waters and feeding off the local fish.

 A dolphin statue off the village of Kalibukuk immortalizes these Lovina Beach celebrities.
 Kalibukuk also hosts the beach's better-known al fresco barbecues, bars and restaurants.Continue to 10 of 11 below.

 10 of 11

 West Bali: The Island's Last True Wilderness

 Stopping by the villages lining the highway, you'll encounter places like Pura Rambut Siwi (Rambut Siwi...
-Temple), a beautiful Balinese temple that overlooks the sea and rice paddy fields; the villages of Blimbingsari and Palasari, rare Balinese Christian communities that began as places for exile; Medewi Beach, the west's hottest surfing spot (see next page for more); and Negara, a local capital and site for regular buffalo racing events – worth a look if only for the colorfully-decorated carts.Continue to 11 of 11 below.
+Temple), a beautiful Balinese temple that overlooks the sea and rice paddy fields; the villages of Blimbingsari and Palasari, rare Balinese Christian communities that began as places for exile; Medewi Beach, the West's hottest surfing spot; and Negara, a local capital and site for regular buffalo racing events – worth a look if only for the colorfully-decorated carts.Continue to 11 of 11 below.

 11 of 11